Skip to content

 As an eCommerce business owner, you need to be aware of the Consumers Rights Act 2015 and the Sales of Goods Act 1979.
 Both may affect your business and they set out standards you must comply with.
 The Consumers Rights Act 2015 sets out standards for the goods and services you apply to consumers, so those who do not represent a business.
 For example, you must ensure that your goods are fit for purpose and any services you provide, you do so at a reasonable cost.
 The Sales of Goods Act 1979 also outlines standards you must meet.
 However, these are for goods only and only apply business to business.
 This is because the Consumer Rights Act 2015 replaced the former for goods and services you sell to consumers.

-If you need help understanding the Consumer Rights Act 2015 and the Sales of Goods Act 1979, our experienced eCommerce lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding the Consumer Rights Act 2015 and the Sales of Goods Act 1979, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced eCommerce lawyers lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions